Zephyr-Marketing/ABOUT_ME/README.md

 - 👋 Hi, I’m @Zephyr-Marketing.
-I am a marketing strategist which specialises in copywriting and I am a professional website designer.
+I am a marketing strategist which specializes in copywriting and I am a professional website designer.
 (Just pop an email down if you are interested on zephyrbusinessmarketing@gmail.com)

-- I also run my own shop which currently has a 70% OFF DISCOUNT! 🔥 Check it out https://zephyrshop.org/
+- I also run my own shop which currently has a 70% OFF DISCOUNT! 🔥 Check it out now https://zephyrshop.org/